CSIT321-BDI-Agent/BDI-Agent/README.md

 Environment overrides live in `.env` at the project root (see examples inside `backend/.env.example`).
 Compose automatically maps it into the containers.

+## Railway Deployment

+Railway picks up this repo without extra build steps: it runs `npm ci` in the root, then launches `node backend/server.js`.
+To keep deployments healthy:

+- Add a **MongoDB service** or supply a hosted connection string.
+Railway exposes it as `MONGO_URL`, `MONGODB_URL`, or `DATABASE_URL`; the server now checks all of them automatically.
+- Populate `JWT_SECRET` (required), plus any bootstrap admin credentials you need (`ADMIN_EMAIL`, `ADMIN_USERNAME`, `ADMIN_PASSWORD`).
+- Leave `PORT` unset—Railway injects its own `PORT` value and the server already binds to `0.0.0.0`.
+- If you enable a static frontend on another domain, set `ALLOWED_ORIGINS` with a comma-separated list so CORS stays open in production.

+No `.env` file is required in the repo—manage secrets from the Railway dashboard so automated deployments stay in sync.

 ---

 ## Manual Setup (When You Really Need It)